 The active involvement of commercial companies in research and development activities is a key factor in Europe's development.
 Vienna Scientific is fully committed to the Triple Helix concept of university-industry-government relationships - illustrating the necessary shift from an industry-government dyad in the industrial society to a growing triadic university-industry-government relationship in the knowledge society.
 Get in contact to develop a joint, multidisciplinary, cross-sectoral proposal!

-Within the EU BarleyMicroBreed project (https://barleymicrobreed.eu/), we develop for the BOKU Vienna a portable fluorescence imaging system to automate root counting in barley phenotyping - analysis of soil cores from 600 barley varieties directly in the field.
-The lighting system will be optimized to produce high contrast images of roots protruding from the cores.
-Previous experience with wheat has shown that the correlation of measurements with root length density of (washed) soil cores can exceed that of human operators (Wasson et al. 2016) and achieve higher throughput.
+Within the EU BarleyMicroBreed project, we are creating a portable fluorescence root imaging system for BOKU Vienna.
+This system aims to automate root counting in barley phenotyping, analysing soil cores from 600 barley varieties directly in the field.
+The lighting system will be fine-tuned to generate high-contrast images of roots emerging from the cores.
+Past work with wheat has demonstrated that the correlation of measurements with root length density in (washed) soil cores can surpass that of human operators, leading to increased throughput.

 The objectives of Vienna Scientific in the H2020 project 'FutureArctic' (Marie Sklodowska-Curie Action, Innovative Training Network) are 1) to develop an an autonomous, permanently installed and remote-controllable automatic minirhizotron (MR) imaging systems suitable for arctic environments, 2) to identify multi-spectral wavelength (ranges) allowing for enhanced segmentation and species-specific differentiation of (three exemplary) arctic target root systems, and 3) to conceptualise the implementation of multi-spectral imaging beyond VIS in MR imaging systems.
 Please see the VSI FutureArctic webpage and the FutureArctic consortium website for details.